Finding the Peak

 It can be a source of worry when you want to come to the Adirondacks to see the leaves turn in autumn.
 "When is it peak time?
 Can I arrange to get there at the right time?
 What if I miss it?
 What if it's over?"

 Thanks to the many changes in elevation, from the height of our 46ers to the sea level of Lake Champlain, we have abundant differences in our microclimates.
 This means there are multiple fall color peaks.
 They are scattered over different places, with as much as two weeks difference in the foliage status, all within a short travel time from your base in Lake Placid.

 You are going to want to take a scenic drive, anyway, so stop worrying.
 There's no controlling the weather, so even the best plans can turn into a best-guess situation.
 Here are some strategies to help you enjoy a fall getaway, no matter what time you can get away.

 Drive to the scenery

-Lake Placid is one of the first places to turn, so it's one of the first to fade.
-But it is also centrally located for access to nearby places that have a different time frame for their foliage.
+Lake Placid is one of the first places to turn colors, so it's one of the first to fade.
+But, it is also centrally located for access to nearby places that have a different time frame for their foliage.

 Go for the gold

 The classic look of fall color is lush foliage in blazing reds and deep purples, which is wonderful.
-And it's not like the trees all say, "Now!" and drop all their leaves.
-Some of the richest color displays are with lots of bare trees around.
+And it's not like the trees all say, "Now!" and drop all their leaves at the same time.
+Some of the richest color displays are mixed in with bare trees.

-Those microclimates affect some of our most spectacular vistas.
-The higher slopes of the mountains peak first, but down on the flatter land at the feet of the mountains the colors are still there, and are often richer and more uniform, as seen below.
+Microclimates affect some of our most spectacular vistas.
+The higher slopes of the mountains peak first, but down on the flatter land at the feet of the mountains the colors will still be there, and are often richer and more uniform, as seen below.